Signed in as:

 “There is a pressure to constantly come up with original designs and to stay ahead of everyone else,” says Myriam.
 “In the past, before the internet, we only did two seasonal collections a year and it would take three months for companies to see your designs and copy them.

-“Nowadays it can take just 10 days to see your designs copied which gives you a very small window to make your designs profitable and means you need to start coming up with more ideas.
+“Now it can take just a few days to see your designs copied which gives you a very small window to make your designs profitable and means you need to start coming up with more ideas.

 Myriam also believes the 24/7 working lifestyle of designers is to blame for compromising their mental health.
 “I left the fashion industry for 16 years because I found the lifestyle so pressurized and it’s only recently I’ve felt ready to come back,” she says.”